 Joe Azzopardi (AUS)

-Joe Azzopardi is a Ph.D. candidate at Avondale University College in NSW, Australia.
-He has completed a master’s degree in Youth and Young Adult Ministry from Andrews University in Berrien Springs, MI.
-Joe has been a teacher, a pastor in rural senior congregations as well as an urban young adult congregation; he also has experience as a school chaplain.
-This broad background with various age groups, as well as a passion for practical Christianity has lead Joe to research how discipleship, well-being, and intergenerational relationships intersect.
-His mission is to equip Christian leaders not only as ministers but as teachers and facilitators so that disciples—not merely members—are produced.
-Joe has been married 17yrs, to Jodine, and they have three children.
+Joe Azzopardi has a PhD from Avondale University College in New South Wales, Australia.
+He has also completed a MA in Youth and Young Adult Ministry from Andrews University in Berrien Springs, MI.
+Early on, Joe spent ten years as teacher, mostly at the high school level though he has taught as young as kindergarten.
+He has pastored rural senior congregations, an urban young adult congregation, as well as experience as a school chaplain.
+Currently, Joe serves as an associate pastor at Springwood Adventist Church in Brisbane, Australia.
+This broad background with various age groups, as well as a passion for practical Christianity lead Joe to research how discipleship, well-being, and intergenerational relations intersect.
+His mission is to equip Christian leaders as not only ministers but as teachers and facilitators so that disciples, not merely members are reproduced.
+As of the publication of this book, Joe has been married to his love Jodine for 17 years, and have three children.

 TOPIC: The Five Factors of Intergenerationality: Characteristics that make your Church Friendly to all ages.

 Don MacLafferty has worked with children and teens for over twenty years.
 He lives in Alberta, Canada, with his wife April and their three children.
 Don is a Pastor and is the founder and director of Kids In Discipleship, a ministry equipping parents and caregivers to mentor kids as empowered disciples of Jesus NOW He believes that the best discipleship occurs when the home and church collaborate across intergenerational connections.
 Don enjoys hiking, backpacking, cooking and canoeing

 TOPIC: Families in Discipleship.
 Why are families important in the Discipleship journey?
 Exploring home and Church connections.